reactive/data-client/docs/rest/api/Query.md

 import { useQuery, useFetch } from '@data-client/react';
 import { UserResource, User } from './resources/User';

-const getUserCount = new schema.Query(
+const countUsers = new schema.Query(
   new schema.All(User),
   (entries, { isAdmin } = {}) => {
     if (isAdmin !== undefined)